Crockpot Vegetable Beef Soup

 This Crockpot Vegetable Beef Soup is a simple, comforting and delicious Midwestern classic.
 A hearty meat and potatoes dinner in a bowl, this soup simmers to perfection while you’re at work!

 Today, I’m sharing the recipe for my mom’s “vegetable soup.”
 I laugh as I type that, because that’s what it’s always been called, even though a main component of this soup is BEEF SHORT RIBS.

 I grew up eating this soup, and my mom still makes batches of it for me here and there.
 My husband has declared this one of his favorite soups in the world.

 Tips for making this Crockpot Vegetable Beef Soup successful:

 - Yes, you need to brown the short ribs on the stove before you start the slow cooker.
 I know most people prefer crockpot soups that are “dump recipes” where you simply dump everything into the crockpot and turn it on.
 You CAN do that here, but your soup won’t have the same rich flavor if you don’t brown the short ribs first, so I wouldn’t recommend skipping that step.

 - You’ll notice that the recipe calls for a 15 ounce can of diced tomatoes as well as a 28 ounce can of tomatoes that you’ll roughly chop up yourself.
 I know it’s weird, but my mom insists: “Trust me, it works best this way, instead of BOTH cans being diced.
 Years of perfection!”

 - My mom’s recipe does not call for fresh garlic, although sometimes she’ll add garlic powder.
-I had fresh garlic so I figured I would add it.
+I had fresh garlic on hand from making shrimp wonton soup earlier in the week, so I figured I would add it.
 Sorry mom, I made a change to your recipe!